Join Lettria's Pilot Program for proven GraphRAG success. Request your demo here.

 4. Automating Complex Workflows

-By combining LLMs and Knowledge Graphs, businesses can automate complex workflows that require both language processing and relational data.
-For example, in a legal firm, LLMs could summarize case files, while a Knowledge Graph organizes the relationships between clients, cases, laws, and outcomes.
-This could drastically reduce the time needed for legal research and preparation.
+Integrating LLMs and Knowledge Graphs can automate workflows that require both natural language processing and relational data mapping.
+A legal firm, for instance, might use LLMs to summarize case files and then use a Knowledge Graph to map relationships among clients, cases, and outcomes—streamlining research and preparation.

 5. Enabling More Accurate Insights and Decision-Making